JRC1995/Dynamic-Memory-Network-Plus/README.md

 I trained the model on basic induction tasks from [bAbi-tasks dataset](https://research.fb.com/downloads/babi/).

+After computing the final episodic memory, I used a GRU for a single timestep, and linearly transformed the final hidden step to result in the probability distribution of the single word answer.

 Hyperparameters are slightly different from the original implementation.

 ## Hyperparameters used: